-Guild Investment Management, Inc. was incorporated in January 1978.
 Montague Guild, Jr. is the Founder of the firm and currently owns 14% of the equity in Guild.
 Anthony Danaher is the President of Guild Investment Management, owns 51% of the equity in Guild, and has been employed by Guild since July 1990.
-Bronwyn von Abele, Mr. Guild's daughter, owns 25% of the equity of Guild and has been an employee of the Company since 2005.
-Rudi von Abele, the Senior Research Analyst owns 10% of the equity in Guild and has been a full-time employee of the Company since August 2013.
+Bronwyn von Abele, Mr. Guild's daughter, serves as Vice President and Corporate Secretary and owns 25% of the equity of Guild and has been an employee of the Company since 2005.
+Rudolph von Abele serves as Executive Vice President and Senior Research Analyst and owns 10% of the equity in Guild.
+Mr. Von Abele has been a full-time employee of the Company since August 2013.

-The Investment Committee members include Mr. Guild, Mr. Danaher, Mr. von Abele.
-The Investment Committee meets regularly and makes all decisions on client investments, including the countries and positions in which to invest.
+Guild's Investment Committee members include Montague Guild, Jr., Anthony Danaher, and Rudolph von Abele.
+The primary portfolio manager for client portfolios is Anthony Danaher.
+The Committee meets regularly to decide portfolio allocations, including the countries, industries, and securities Guild should invest.
 In addition, the committee discusses market strategy, market timing, and the appropriate exposure several times per week.
-Mr. Danaher oversees the day-to-day portfolio management process and executes the majority of the trades as the person having the most experience trading at the Company since 1991.
+The portfolio positioning and trading is based on the research and decisions made by the Investment Committee.
+Mr. Danaher oversees the day-to-day portfolio management process and executes the majority of the trades in client portfolios.